replicatedhq/docs/docs/packaging-an-application/yaml-overview.md

 ```

 ## Monitors
-The containers which make up your components can be monitored for resource usage metrics on an individual basis.
+When using the Replicated scheduler, the containers which make up your components can be monitored for resource usage metrics on an individual basis.
 For each metric, simply specify each component and container image pair.
-For example, if you want to see CPU and memory usage metrics for some of your Redis container and your
-private worker image pulled from quay.io (in a Worker component):
+For example, if you want to see CPU and memory usage metrics for some of your Redis container and your private worker image pulled from quay.io (in a Worker component):

 ```yaml
 monitors: